pyppeteer/pyppeteer/README.md

 These are differences between puppeteer and pyppeteer.

-### Keyword argument for options
+### Keyword arguments for options

 Puppeteer uses object (dictionary in python) for passing options to functions/methods.
-Pyppeteer accepts both dictionary and keyword argument for options.
+Pyppeteer accepts both dictionary and keyword arguments for options.

 Dictionary style option (similar to puppeteer):